-You don’t have to be a powerlifter—or just vying for 20-inch biceps—to prioritize muscle mass and strength.
+You don’t have to be a powerlifter—to prioritize muscle mass and strength.
 And, it turns out, you shouldn’t.
-Ignoring your muscle health is one reason why about 45 percent of older adults in the U.S. experience muscle loss as they age, according to research from the USDA Human Nutrition Research Center on Aging at Tufts University.
+Nearly 45 percent of older adults in the U.S. experience muscle loss as they age, according to research from the USDA Human Nutrition Research Center on Aging at Tufts University.

-Aging is natural but losing muscle is not.
-The good news is you can help prevent muscle loss.
+Maintaining muscle goes a long way in supporting overall health and independence.
 As always, talk to your doctor before starting any supplements or dietary changes.